zachwiseit/Deploying-Active-Directory-/README.md

 - Step 4

 <h2>Deployment and Configuration Steps</h2>
-1 If you aren't already Remote desktop into dc-1 in the Windows App.
+1 If you aren't already Remote Desktop into dc-1 in the Windows App.
-  (I would recmoned Remoting into both dc-1 and client-1) To help tell which computer is which the Windows ten computer will have the windows shopping app on the task bar.
+  (I would recommend Remoting into both dc-1 and client-1) To help tell which computer is which the Windows 10 computer will have the windows shopping app on the task bar.
   The Windows server will not.
 <p>
 <p>
 <img <img width="1440" alt="DE_1" src="https://github.com/user-attachments/assets/6aff293b-6db8-4558-b8f8-74db3ec3999e" />
 </p>
 <p>
-3 In dc-1 (windows server) right click start and go to Server Manager.
+3 In dc-1 (windows server) right-click start and go to Server Manager.
 <p>
 <img <img width="1440" alt="DE_3" src="https://github.com/user-attachments/assets/61972d03-3cf9-4793-92d8-b4adb7cb52d0" />
 </p>